Fysac/wikispaces-counter/README.md

 An online user counter specifically designed for Wikispaces.

+## Features
+* Displays number of online users
+* Displays usernames and profile pictures
+* Guests cannot see the counter (may be changed in future)

 ## Quick setup
 Edit your wiki's navigation menu, and add an "Other HTML" widget with the following code: